-Key clicks reported in QSK CW mode with an external amplifier: This may be due to a slow T/R switching by your amp.
-To avoid transmitting with key clicks, increase the parameter value of MENU:TX DLY, Key Out to RF Out.
-Many amplifiers can also cause key clicks by returning slowly to receive mode; see MENU:TX DLY Unkey to Receive.
+Key clicks reported in QSK CW mode with an external amplifier:

+This may be due to a slow relay on an external amplifier.
+You can increase the delay from KEY OUT to RF output using MENU:TX DLY, Key Out to RF Out.